– section 87 of the Crimes Act 1958

 Maximum penalty and Court that deals with Blackmail

-The maximum penalty for Blackmail is 15 years.
+The maximum penalty for Blackmail is imprisonment for 15 years.

 It is an indictable charge, which means it must be heard in the County Court.